Electronic Services for Employers

 - Detect Fraud, Prevent Fraud Protecting the integrity of the unemployment insurance program is of the utmost importance to the Unemployment Insurance Agency (UIA).
 You can also help in the campaign to stop fraud.

-- Tax Teams Are Changing We want to service employers better!
-To improve efficiency, quality of work, and timeliness in processing your requests, the Agency is changing the way we service our employers.
-Currently, the Employer Tax Teams service your account based on the last three digits of your seven-digit Employer Account Number.
-Effective June 2, 2008, employers who call the Tax Office with questions, requests, or for other assistance will be serviced by the next available staff person in the area that handles the function.
+We want to service employers better!
+To build on improving efficiency, quality of work, and timeliness in processing your requests, the Agency is servicing the employer by the function and action needed.
+Currently, the Employer Tax Units have been organized by functions.
+Employers who call the Tax Office with questions, requests, or for other assistance will be serviced by the next available staff person in the appropriate area that handles the function.

 - Stand-Alone UIA Schedule B UIA Schedule B is included in the 518 Booklets, "Registration for Michigan Taxes," used by employers starting NEW businesses to register those new businesses for various kinds of Michigan business taxes, including unemployment compensation taxes.
 PLEASE NOTE: UIA SCHEDULE B MUST BE COMPLETED WHENEVER THERE IS A TRANSFER OF ORGANIZATION (EMPLOYEES), TRADE (CUSTOMERS/ACCOUNTS), BUSINESS (PRODUCTS/SERVICES), OR ASSETS BETWEEN BUSINESS ENTITIES, EVEN THOSE ALREADY IN EXISTENCE.
 UIA Schedule B is therefore being made available on the internet as a stand-alone form, as a convenience to the employer community, so that it can be filed by the employer receiving (acquiring) the organization, trade, business, or assets of another employer, or another subsidiary of the same employer, EVEN when the acquiring entity is not a NEW business entity.